Adjunctive Acetylsalicylic Acid and Ibuprofen for Tuberculosis (SMA-TB)

 Time Frame

-Proportion of participants with at least one serious adverse events (SAEs) by arm until the end of TB treatment, between each intervention arm and the control group.
+Proportion of participants with at least one Serious Adverse Event by arm until the end of tuberculosis (TB) treatment, between each intervention arm and the control group.

 Time Frame: Up to week 12

-Serious adverse event (SAEs) rate expressed in person time, starting the day of the first dose of NSAID or placebo until one month (30 days) after the last placebo or NSAID taken, including all adverse events recorded in each arm.
+Serious adverse events rate expressed as events per 100-person week, starting the day of the first dose of NSAID or placebo until one month (30 days) after the last placebo or NSAID taken

 Up to week 12